 You haven’t heard of this machine?
 I think you probably have ;-), it’s called Nespresso!

 So if this is the case, they must all be much of a muchness?
-So the perfect thing to do is just buy the cheapest one you can find and then you can enjoy great-tasting coffee forever, right?
+So the best thing to do is just buy the cheapest one you can find and then you can enjoy great-tasting coffee forever, right?

 So before I get into the best pod coffee machines I’ll take you through some of the pitfalls to avoid and some of the good things to look out for as well.